 One of those appearances is so persistent, in fact, that it has become memorialized in the definition of the modern scientific method.
 The scientific method is limited bydefinition to natural and material evidence.
 The possibility of any timeless, space-less, non-material being, causality or reality has been excluded, by definition, from the scientific method.

-(This reasoning is circular: Science is the study of the natural world; the natural world is all there is; so science is the study of all there is.
+(Many people believe, however, that science is the only way of knowing things and that science, alone, defines reality.
+This reasoning is circular, however: Science is the study of the natural world; the natural world is all there is; so science is the study of all there is.
 Is the natural world all there is?
-Yes, says the naturalist, because that is all the science reveals to us.
+Yes, says the naturalist, because that is all that science reveals to us.
 Is science really the study of all there is?
 Yes, says the naturalist, because science is the study of all there is.)

 Though people throughout the history of time have posited immaterial realities through religion, myth, art and other ways, the appearance of time, space and matter is ubiquitous and so prevailing that modern scientists and very intelligent people hold that the perception is reality – the only reality.

 Yet, the perception clearly does not explain all that we see.
 It does not explain conscious thought or love or beauty.
 Why do people create art, and why do other people enjoy it?
 Why is our kind so preoccupied with falling in love?
 How do we explain morality?
-Why do we feel we should help people in need when helping them does not advance our own material existence?
+Why do we feel we should help people in need when helping them does not advance our own position (and may even hurt it)?

 The prevailing perception is that our lives are set firmly in time, space and matter.
 Yet, there is a nagging sense that this is not all there is.
 Darwin called it his “inner conviction” which he trained himself not to trust on the theory that his conviction is derived from lower life forms, and, therefore, it can’t be trusted.
 (Begging the question: what of his intellect?)